Hallupa/FXCMUKTradeLog/README.md

 * Viewed on a chart
 * Annotated
 * Allocated to strategies
-* Analysed based on success rate, expectancy, R multiple, etc for all trades/monthly/per strategy/etc
+* Analysed based on success rate, expectancy, R multiple, etc. This can be displayed for all trades, by month or per strategy.

 # Installation
 1. Download latest version from https://github.com/Hallupa/FXCMUKTradeLog/releases